-- I also added half a teaspoon brown sugar (not pictured).
+- I also added two tablespoons canola oil and half a teaspoon brown sugar (not pictured).

 - These Chinese noodles are available in the international aisle of any supermarket, but you can also use ramen noodles or even spaghetti if nothing else is there.

-- Please don’t make do with any cooking oil like canola or light soy sauce.
-Use sesame oil and a good quality dark soy sauce for full bodied flavour and taste.
-This is the ‘secret’ to a vibrant lo mein bursting with flavor.
+- Use a good quality dark soy sauce for full bodied flavour and taste.
+This, and the sesame oil is the 'secret' to a vibrant lo mein bursting with flavor.